NekohimeMusou/smt-tc/CONTRIBUTING.md

 <!-- omit in toc -->
 # Contributing to SMT: Tokyo Conception for FVTT (Unofficial)

-First off, thanks for taking the time to contribute! 💖 This is a construction zone; more detailed guidelines are forthcoming.
+First off, thanks for taking the time to contribute! 💖

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. ✨